 Sometimes we have great ideas in our heads but we do not know exactly how to get started.
 That is often true of building your own go kart but the fact that you are asking questions is definitely a good place to start.
 When you ask the right questions you get a go kart your kids love that did not cost thousands of dollars.
 So here is a look at building your own go kart, where to start and what questions to ask and where to go from there.

-When you are thinking things over in your head there are about 8 things you need to consider,
+When you are thinking things over in your head there are about 8 things you need to consider when learning how to build a go kart,

 Once you have thought about these areas you need to start putting something down on paper.
 Either use a drawing of the kart to scale, one inch equaling one foot, or use a computer to design it.
 You can then take the different parts of it and lay them out in the garage or somewhere safe.
 Put the seat where it is meant to go, lay out the tubes and put the engine in its place.
 You can get a good sense then of how big it is and what goes where.